dgx-spark/ratechsol/README.md

 ## 📝 License

-© 2025 RA Tech Sol.
+© 2025 RA Techsol.
 All rights reserved.

 ---

-**RA Tech Sol** - Your dedicated technology partner for IT infrastructure solutions.
+**RA Techsol** - Your dedicated technology partner for IT infrastructure solutions.